pydata/xarray/doc/indexing.rst

     ds = da.to_dataset(name="bar")
     ds.isel(x=xr.DataArray([0, 1, 2], dims=["points"]))

+Vectorized indexing may be used to extract information from the nearest grid cells of interest, for example, the nearest climate model grid cells to a collection specified weather station latitudes and longitudes.

+.. ipython:: python

+    ds = xr.tutorial.open_dataset("air_temperature")

+    # Define target latitude and longitude (where weather stations might be)
+    tgt_lat = xr.DataArray(np.linspace(40, 45, num=6), dims="points")
+    tgt_lon = xr.DataArray(np.linspace(200, 205, num=6), dims="points")

+    # Retrieve data at the grid cells nearest to the target latitudes and longitudes
+    da = ds['air'].sel(lon=tgt_lon, lat=tgt_lat, method='nearest')
+    da

 .. tip::

   If you are lazily loading your data from disk, not every form of vectorized